Last updated on 2026-04-20

 Program overview

-The Latin American Studies program at Langara College offers a unique interdisciplinary approach to understanding the diverse geography, culture, history, and political economy of Latin America.
-This program is designed for students who are interested in exploring the complexities of this vibrant region.
-With a focus on core courses taught by experienced instructors from various backgrounds, students gain valuable insights and perspectives.
-The curriculum is structured to be flexible, allowing students to take courses for general interest or apply them toward an Associate of Arts Degree or the Arts and Science Diploma in Latin American Studies.
+The Latin American Studies program at Langara College offers a unique interdisciplinary approach to understanding the geography, culture, history, and political economy of Latin America.
+This program is designed for students who wish to explore the diverse aspects of this vibrant region.
+With a curriculum that includes core courses taught by experienced instructors from various backgrounds, students gain a well-rounded education.
+The program also allows for elective courses from different departments, enhancing the learning experience.
+All courses are university-transferable, providing students with the opportunity to further their education in related fields.

-• Elective courses from various departments that enhance the learning experience.
+- Elective courses from various departments to broaden the educational experience.

 Featured Experiences

-• Opportunity to work with a diverse team of instructors who bring unique perspectives.
+- Access to a diverse team of instructors who bring unique perspectives to the classroom.

 Career Options